GraphQL

 The documentation has improved a lot but is still way too thin, and many questions on building a SPA with GraphQL remain unanswered.

-We expect of the Relay team and community to better document some advanced use cases and APIs (ex: Entrypoints), and look forward to helping achieve this.
+We expect the Relay team and community to document better some advanced use cases and APIs (ex: Entrypoints), and we look forward to helping achieve this.

 Further reading

-Covering all the cool aspects of Relay in a single article was not realistic.
+Covering Relay's cool aspects in a single article were not realistic.

 Here are some of the coolest Relay exclusive features, along with a video that sums up the principles of Relay architecture:

-Get a clear explanation of Relay's architecture principle with Robert Balicki's talk: Re-introducing Relay.
+Explain Relay's architecture principle clearly with Robert Balicki's talk: Re-introducing Relay.